I remember when I first watched the trailer for Netflix’s Arcane and was instantly intrigued by the quality of the animation I was seeing.

 After all, I watched Squid Game because of the acclaim it was receiving and I had no regrets about that.

-Although, after finishing Arcane, I did have one regret… that I did not watch this absolute masterpiece of show sooner.
+Although, after finishing Arcane, I did have one regret… that I did not watch this absolute masterpiece of a show sooner.